open-edge-insights/video-web-visualizer/README.md

     }
 ```

-### Metadata Structure
+#### Metadata Structure

-EII WebVisualizer app can decode certain types of mete-data formats for drawing the defects on the image.
+OEI WebVisualizer app can decode certain types of mete-data formats for drawing the defects on the image.
-Any application wanting to use EII WebVisualizer need to comply with the meta-data format as described below:
+Any application wanting to use OEI WebVisualizer need to comply with the meta-data format as described below:

 A) For Ingestor's **Non-GVA** type, metadata structure sample is :